-You are authorized to perform work in accordance with the terms and conditions specified below:
+This Regional General Permit (RGP) will be used to authorize projects in accordance with the terms and conditions specified below:

-PROJECT DESCRIPTION: The Stream Maintenance Program (SMP) includes annual channel maintenance activities within seven designated River Management Units (RMU's) on the Salinas River within Monterey County, from river mile 2 upstream to river mile 94.
-Work within the RMUs will consist mostly of vegetation management (mowing and discing), sand/sediment management (channel smoothing and excavation), and non-native vegetation removal and herbicide treatment of arundo and tamarisk to reduce risk of flooding to adjacent farm fields and prevent bank erosion.
+PROJECT DESCRIPTION: RGP 20 authorizes the Stream Maintenance Program (SMP) annual channel maintenance activities within seven designated River Management Units (RMU's) on the Salinas River within Monterey County, from river mile 2 upstream to river mile 94.
+Work within the RMUs will consist primarily of vegetation management (mowing and discing), sand/sediment management (channel smoothing and excavation), and non-native vegetation removal and herbicide treatment of arundo and tamarisk to reduce risk of flooding to adjacent farm fields and prevent bank erosion.
 Project activities will create and maintain a series of linear "secondary channels" paralleling the existing low-flow channel and designed to become active during higher flow events (5-year interval or approximately 25,000 cfs).
 Maintenance activities will generally occur between September 1 and November 15, but limited activities (tree planting and non-native vegetation treatment) could occur prior to September 1.

 The proposed locations of secondary channels have been preferentially aligned along meander cutoffs, low-lying undeveloped areas, and former river alignments to mimic the historical braiding of the Salinas River.
 Most secondary channels will meet, or tie-in with, the low flow channel at upstream and downstream locations as would be expected in a more natural braided river channel.
-Where possible, tieins will be located: (1) to avoid or reduce potential impacts to higher value native vegetation (e.g., riparian or wetland areas); (2) in areas where large patches of arundo are found (i.e., to facilitate nonnative species removal); (3) in areas where the bank is already low (e.g., 3-5 feet above the thalweg of the low-flow channel, versus 6-7 feet); (4) at existing bends (to facilitate natural overbank flow at the upstream end); and (5) to avoid potential impacts to adjacent banks via increased scour.
-Downstream tiein points will also be positively graded at the area joining the low flow channel to avoid potential fish stranding.
-In a limited number of cases (<25%), the geomorphology or hydrology of the river may require tie-ins be located in an area requiring removal of larger sized riparian vegetation (e.g., multiple mid-successional willows greater than 6 inches dbh).
+Where possible, tie-ins will be located: (1) to avoid or reduce potential impacts to higher value native vegetation (e.g., riparian or wetland areas); (2) in areas where large patches of arundo are found (i.e., to facilitate non-native species removal); (3) in areas where the bank is already low (e.g., 3-5 feet above the thalweg of the low-flow channel, versus 6-7 feet); (4) at existing bends (to facilitate natural overbank flow at the upstream end); and (5) to avoid potential impacts to adjacent banks via increased scour.
+Downstream tie-in points will also be positively graded at the area joining the low flow channel to avoid potential fish stranding.
+In a limited number of cases (<25%), the geomorphology or hydrology of the river may require tie-ins in an area requiring removal of larger sized riparian vegetation (e.g., multiple mid-successional willows greater than 6 inches dbh).
 In those instances, the tie-in will be made through two to four smaller notches ranging from 15-30 feet wide, rather than one larger opening in the riparian corridor that would result in removal of more trees and a larger riparian impact.
 Pre-construction staking and flagging will also be used to avoid large-trees, riparian vegetation, and wetlands, where possible, when creating both secondary channels and their connection to the low-flow channel.
-Areas where arundo dominates the tie-in (> 95% coverage) will be treated to remove all arundo.
+Areas where arundo dominates the tie-in (>95% coverage) will be treated to remove all arundo.
 In addition to secondary channels, at limited locations within RMUs 6 and 7, vegetation maintenance and sediment removal activities will occur in focused selective treatment areas, rather than in linear secondary channels.
-The work in these 2 areas will include limbing of trees and sandbar ripping in areas directly adjacent to the thalweg.
+The work in these two areas will include limbing of trees and sandbar ripping in areas within or directly adjacent to the low-flow channel.